arturparkhisenko/wpvpa/README.md

 - [x] It is subscribed for events which will update stats
 - [x] It has UI frame
 - [x] UI frame can be moved
+- [ ] Position of the UI frame could be saved
 - [ ] It shows Kills
 - [ ] It shows PVP Standings for Arena and Battlegrounds
 - [ ] It shows Honor